aws-samples/qnabot-on-aws-plugin-samples/README.md

 - Deploy or update a QnABot CloudFormation stack, selecting **LLMApi** parameter as `LAMBDA`, and for **LLMLambdaArn** parameter enter the Lambda Arn copied above.

 For more information, see [QnABot LLM README - Lambda Function](https://github.com/aws-solutions/qnabot-on-aws/blob/main/docs/LLM_Retrieval_and_generative_question_answering/README.md#2-lambda-function)

-### (Optional) Configure QnABot to use your new Embeddings function *(currently only available for Bedrock)*

-When your CloudFormation stack status is CREATE_COMPLETE, choose the **Outputs** tab
-- Copy the value for `EmbeddingsLambdaArn`
-- Deploy or update a QnABot CloudFormation stack, selecting **EmbeddingsApi** as `LAMBDA`, and for **EmbeddingsLambdaArn** enter the Lambda Arn copied above.

-For more information, see [QnABot Embeddings README - Lambda Function](https://github.com/aws-solutions/qnabot-on-aws/tree/main/docs/semantic_matching_using_LLM_embeddings#3-lambda-function)

 ### Update QnABot Settings